 So, a hip, edgy, gentrifying downtown district is your dream location right now?
 But will it work later, if you want children?
 Or if you change jobs?
 Don’t count on being able to sell and move quickly.

 I remember talking during the recession with a young couple who’d bought a condo in what they hoped was an up-and-coming neighborhood.
 After a while, though, they grew tired of hearing gunshots at night.
 When she became pregnant, they felt stranded.
-They wanted to move but could not because their home was worth less than they’d paid.
+They wanted to move but could not because their home was worth less than they had paid.

-Lesson: Make sure the neighborhood suits your needs for at least five years.
+The lesson: Make sure the neighborhood suits your needs for at least five years.

 13. Ownership is high